rackerlabs/design-system/_component_design/file-tile.md

 ### Error

-An error state can apply to a file tile when the file tile loads.
+An error state can apply to a file tile when the file fails to load.

-When the user clicks the **Retry** button, the file tile loads again.
+When the user clicks the **Retry** button, the file loads again.

 {% endcolumn %}